codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was the picture sent to prison?
-It was framed.
+What did the Red light say to the Green light?
+Don't look at me I'm changing!

 ## Daily Trivia

-When did the online streaming service &quot;Mixer&quot; launch?
+Which of these Cherry MX mechanical keyboard switches is both tactile and clicky?
- 1. 2009
+ 1. Cherry MX Blue
- 2. 2016
+ 2. Cherry MX Brown
- 3. 2013
+ 3. Cherry MX Red
- 4. 2011
+ 4. Cherry MX Black

 <details>
   <summary>Answer</summary>
-  2016
+  Cherry MX Blue
 </details>